-Another useful trick is to massage gently the dry zones with just a drop of Cinnamon Oil on your fingertip.
+Another useful trick for applying Korean face wash for combination skin is to massage the dry zones gently with just a drop of Cinnamon Oil on your fingertip.
 That imparts a slight temporary warming sensation.

 More significantly, this helps to stimulate the blood flow so that the skin gets to recover new, healthy tissue.

 3. Exfoliating cleansers as a part of a daily routine?